Share This Article

 Why Dyson chose Wonyoung

-Kathleen Pierce, President of Dyson Beauty, said the company selected Wonyoung because she "embodies the balance of beauty, performance, and self-expression that Dyson champions," per the official announcement.
+Kathleen Pierce, President of Dyson Beauty, said the company selected Wonyoung because she "embodies the balance of beauty, performance, and self-expression that Dyson champions," according to Dyson's official announcement.
 That language is corporate, but the logic behind it is sharp.
 Wonyoung had already served as Dyson Korea's ambassador in the hair device category before this upgrade, as reported by The Chosun Daily.
 The APAC expansion is a direct result of that earlier partnership performing well enough to justify regional scale.
 Korean media also noted that her glossy hair image and ability to switch between styling concepts aligned neatly with Dyson's damage-reduction messaging.
 This is not a celebrity lending her face to a product she never touches.
 Dyson is scaling a relationship that already existed and already generated consumer traction, which is exactly how the strongest beauty-tech partnerships are built.

 Wonyoung's endorsement empire keeps widening